acristoffers/kwin-rectangle/README.md

 Check if there were no shortcut conflict by going to "System Settings" -> "Shortcuts" -> "Global Keyboard Shortcuts" -> "KWin" and searching for "Rectangle".

-# Animations

-This script does not deal with animations, however, the Geometry Change effect (https://store.kde.org/p/2026302) will animate the transitions triggered by kwin-rectangle.

 # Uninstallation